Topics on this page

 You have now added a GCP service account to Workload Security.
 Proceed to Install the agent on Google Cloud Platform VMs if you have not done so already.

 Removing a GCP account from the Workload Security console is permanent, but it does not affect the GCP account.
-VM instances with Deep Security Agents continue to be protected, but do not receive security updates.
-If you later reactivate Deep Security Agents on these VM instances, the Deep Security Agents will download the latest security updates at the next scheduled update.
+VM instances with agents continue to be protected, but do not receive security updates.
+If you later reactivate agents on these VM instances, the agents will download the latest security updates at the next scheduled update.

 To remove a GCP account: